 The building itself, in a Gothic style, is quite beautiful and the entrance hall is well worth spending some time in.
 As you enter, you’ll be greeted by a statue of Robert Burns, beautiful murals depicting notable Scots, stained glass windows, and several busts.

-We are not exactly portrait experts or lovers, but after spending several hours here over two days for a filming project, we came to really appreciate the collection and the beautiful building.
+We did a filming project here with Sky TV and spent a lot of time looking at the Scottish Royal portrait paintings.
+We are not exactly portrait experts or lovers, but after spending several hours here over two days, we came to really appreciate the collection and the beautiful building.

 15. Check out Harry Potter sites

 Harry Potter fans love Edinburgh and we’ve even written an entire post devoted to Harry Potter sites in Edinburgh.
-It was here that J. K. Rowling was based when she wrote the Harry Potter book series, in particular frequenting two Edinburgh cafes to do so: Nicolson’s Café and The Elephant House.
+It was here that J. K. Rowling wrote in Edinburgh cafes as she worked on the Harry Potter book series.

 The Elephant House was where she penned later Potter novels and is probably the best known of the Harry Potter locations.
 If you want to see the inside of The Elephant House, you’ll need to order food or a drink or pay a small fee for photographs.